 Brevity tends to correlate positively with idea-density.
 Thus we are looking for stories no longer than 2000 words (but preferably shorter).
 Due to the volume of submissions, we cannot promise to read stories that are over the word limit.

 .doc, .docx, .odt, .rtf, .txt, anything is fine as long as it’s editable.
 No PDFs, TIFFs or coffee mug-stained scans, please.
 Preferably size 12, in easy-to-read font.

-For the sake of our internal workflow, please only submit one story at a time – don’t send in a second piece until you’ve heard from us.
-Simultaneous submissions are okay, but if you place your story elsewhere in the meantime, do kindly let us know.
+For the sake of our internal workflow, please only submit one story during a given call for subs.
+Simultaneous submissions are okay, but if you place your story elsewhere in the meantime, we’d be grateful if you let us know.